terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v19.0.md

-# Upgrading to v18.0
+# Upgrading to v19.0

-The v18.0 release of *kubernetes-engine* is a backwards incompatible release.
+The v19.0 release of *kubernetes-engine* is a backwards incompatible release.

 ### Google Cloud Platform Provider upgrade
-The Terraform Kubernetes Engine Module now requires version 4.0 or higher of the Google Cloud Platform Provider.
+The Terraform Kubernetes Engine Module now requires version 4.0 or higher of the Google Cloud Platform Provider and 4.3 or higher of the Google Cloud Platform Beta Provider.

 ```diff
 terraform {